kserve/kserve/docs/predict-api/v2/required_api.md

         // Optional output tensor parameters.
         map<string, InferParameter> parameters = 4;

-        // The output tensor data.
+        // The tensor contents using a data-type format.
+This field must
+        // not be specified if "raw" tensor contents are being used for
+        // the inference response.
         InferTensorContents contents = 5;
       }